 With the implementation of eManifest, trade partners will be required to electronically submit, for risk assessment purposes, advance trade data to the Canada Border Services Agency (CBSA) before goods arrive at the border, and within prescribed time frames.

 On October 31, 2010, EDI transmission options became available for highway carriers who transport commercial goods into Canada to transmit cargo and conveyance data to the CBSA.

-Highway carriers and their service providers who choose to use one of the EDI options must apply to the eManifest Technical Support Unit (TSU) by completing the the BSF691 — Electronic Data Interchange (EDI) Application for Advance Commercial Information (ACI) form.
-Some EDI methods require testing with the eManifest Technical Support Unit which can take a minimum of two to three months to complete.
+Highway carriers and their service providers who choose to use one of the EDI options must apply to the Technical Commercial Client Unit (TCCU) by completing the BSF691 — Electronic Data Interchange (EDI) Application for Advance Commercial Information (ACI) form.
+Some EDI methods require testing with the TCCU which can take a minimum of two to three months to complete.
 A list of EDI software/service providers who have completed testing is available.

 This application form should not be used by highway carriers who intend to use the eManifest Portal.

 Note: Effective April 1, 2011, all highway carriers must have a unique, CBSA-issued carrier code, and the generic itinerant highway carrier code 77YY is no longer being accepted.
 For further information on the process for obtaining a carrier code, visit the Commercial Carriers section of the CBSA Web site.

-Send the completed EDI client application form directly to the eManifest TSU:
+Send the completed EDI client application form directly to the eManifest TCCU: